4dn-dcic/fish_omics_format/docs/source/bio.rst

 - The first line in the header is always ``##FOF-CT_version=vX.X``.
 - The second line in the header is always ``##Table_namespace=4dn_FOF-CT_mapping``.

-This Table can be indexed mandatorily by Spot_ID.

 The header MUST contain a mandatory set of fields that describe any algorithm that was used to produce/process data in this table.
 In case more than one algorithm were used, please use the same set of fields for each of them.

-The header MUST include a detailed description of each optional columns used.
+The header MUST include a detailed description of each Optional Column used.

-The table MUST contain at least 1 optional column.
+.. tip:: The table MUST contain at least 1 Optional Column.

 .. csv-table::
   :file: tables/bio_header.csv